385-254-3522

 February 6, 2024

-Betrayal trauma occurs when someone we deeply trust breaks that trust in a significant way.
-This can be emotionally shattering, leaving individuals to grapple with intense feelings of hurt and confusion.
-Betrayal trauma not only affects emotional well-being but can also impact your capacity to trust others and form healthy relationships in the future.
+Betrayal trauma occurs when someone we deeply trust breaks that trust in a major way.
+This can be shattering.
+As a result, it leaves people with intense feelings of hurt and confusion.
+Betrayal trauma harms your emotional well-being.
+In addition, it can hurt your ability to trust others and build healthy relationships down the road.

 See Also: